-the fact that these firms, as a condition of conducting a securities business, would need to have sufficient operational capacity to enter, execute, and settle orders, and deliver funds and securities promptly and accurately.
+capabilities at these firms.
+SEC predicated its reviews of these issues on the fact that these firms, as a condition of conducting a securities business, would need to have sufficient operational capacity to enter, execute, and settle orders, and deliver funds and securities promptly and accurately.
 In addition, the Gramm-Leach-Bliley Act (GLBA) required SEC to establish standards for the entities it oversees to safeguard the privacy and integrity of customer information and prevent unauthorized disclosure.
 As a result, in some reviews done since July 2001, OCIE staff discussed the controls and policies that firms have implemented to protect customer information from unauthorized access.
 However, SEC OCIE staff acknowledged that their expertise in these areas is limited.
 OCIE staff told us that few of the approximately 600 examiners they employ had information technology backgrounds.
 During the work we conducted for our report on SEC's staffing and workload, staff at several broker-dealers told us that the SEC staff that review their firms lacked adequate technology expertise.
-As a conducted for our report on SEC's
+As a condition of the condition of the second condition of the s